 His medical education took place at the Radcliffe Infirmary in Oxford and he completed his clinical studies in St Bartholomew’s Hospital.
 He obtained a diploma in anesthetics within one year whilst working in Hastings, East Sussex.

 From his time working as an anaesthetist he had the idea to attempt to make airway management less traumatic and more physiological.
 Whilst lecturing at The Royal London Hospital in 1980 he found the time to develop his ideas and the LMA was produced.
 Brain personally made his LMA prototypes and they were successfully trialled on patients from 1981.
 The first commercially made silicone model was released in 1988 and within 1 year it was used in more than 500 British hospitals and the LMA continues to be used today.

-- 1959 – Attended Worcester College, Oxford to read modern languages and literature.
+- 1959 – Worcester College, Oxford to read modern languages and literature.

 - 1963 – Stayed on at Oxford University to study basic sciences.

-- 1970 – Completed his clinical studies at St Bartholomew’s Hospital.
+- 1970 – Completed clinical studies at St Bartholomew’s Hospital.

-- 1971 – Started anaesthetics training at Royal East Sussex Hospital.
+- 1971 – Anaesthetics training at Royal East Sussex Hospital.